jgaa/restc-cpp/README.md

 [dangerous](http://www.dailydot.com/layer8/bruce-schneier-internet-of-things/),
-and all kind of malicious parties, from your own government to international Mafia (with Putin in Moscow and the Clown in the White House, the differences is bluring out), search for vulnerabilities in your software stack to snoop, ddos, intercept and blackmail you and your customers/users - I have a strong emphasis on security in all software projects I'm involved in.
+and all kind of malicious parties, from your own government to international Mafia (with Putin in Moscow and the Clown in the White House, the differences is blurring out), search for vulnerabilities in your software stack to snoop, ddos, intercept and blackmail you and your customers/users - I have a strong emphasis on security in all software projects I'm involved in.
 I have limited the dependencies on third party libraries as much as I could (I still use OpenSSL